openharmony/docs/en/application-dev/notification/notification-overview.md

 >
 > The display effect depends on the device capability and notification center UI style.

-Common notification styles in the Notification Kit are as below.
+Common notification styles in the Notification Kit are as follows.
 | Type| Notification Style| Description|
 | ---- | --------| ------- |
 | [Text](./text-notification.md)          | ![text_notification](figures/text_notification.png)   | A maximum of three lines can be displayed in the notification text.
 Excess content is truncated by an ellipsis (...).|